General information for beginner pilots

 Pilot rating

-Pilot Rating was designed to encourage pilots to progress their personal flying skills and provide a quick and easy way to indicate the level of paragliding for other pilots.
-The first level of paragliding is simple enough to achieve, but the following levels will require much more effort and new knowledge from you.
+Pilot Rating was designed to encourage pilots to develop their flying skills and provide a quick and easy way to indicate their Paragliding level to other pilots.
+The first level of Paragliding is simple enough to achieve, but the following levels will require much more effort and new knowledge from you.

-The pilot of the first level means that the pilot knows all the basics of the formal piloting course and has enough piloting skills to perform independent flights.
+The pilot of the first level means that the pilot has completed the formal piloting course and possesses sufficient piloting skills to perform independent flights.
 Important!
-Pilots of the first level continue to improve their skills and they should seek advice and guidance from instructors during flights.
+Pilots at the first level continue to refine their skills and should seek guidance from instructors during flights.

 Pilot of the second level.
-Now you can consider yourself a qualified pilot in the truest sense of the word.
-You possess all-round skills and abilities, along with enough experience and know how and when to implement them!
-You must have this rank before embarking on XC flights.
+Now, you can consider yourself a qualified pilot in the truest sense.
+You possess all-around skills and abilities, along with sufficient experience to know how and when to apply them!
+Effectively.
+It would help if you had this rank before embarking on XC flights.

-Advanced pilot - the highest rank in paragliding.
-These pilots are the main owners of their wings and can enjoy flights to the fullest.
+Advanced pilot - the highest rank in Paragliding.
+These pilots are the principal owners of their wings and can enjoy flights to the fullest.

-After completing the initial course of paragliding, you will have a Flight Book, which will list all your flights, as well as your titles.
-This book will be with you always in the future after the end of flight school.
+After completing the initial Paragliding course, you will receive a Flight Book, which will list all your flights and their corresponding titles.
+This book will be with you always after the end of flight school.